EdoLabWorks/Node-WebControl/README.md

 ~~~~

-To start the application, use the following command from the app root folder.
+To start the application, use the following command inside the app root folder.
 ~~~bash
 $ node app
 ~~~~